The missing proof of Paley's theorem about lacunary coefficients: Partially ordered dual groups

-Our proof of Theorem~\ref{th:complementary} also worked for partially ordered discrete duals, where the nonnegative cone~$P$ need only satisfy the first condition above.
-We now confirm that our new proof of Paley's theorem extends in a similar way.
+We then write that~$\gamma \le \gamma'$ when~$\gamma'-\gamma \in P$.
+Partial orders arise in the same way when the nonnegative cone~$P$ need only satisfy the first condition above.
+We now confirm that our new proof of Paley's theorem extends to that setting.